 - Disclaimer

-Where applicable, you can include general information about benefits in the offer letter, to include:
+Where applicable, you can include general information about benefits in the offer letter, such as:

 - Insurance coverage